Homeschooled Frequently Asked Questions

 May I apply to Wheaton College if I will not receive a state certified diploma or GED?

-While Wheaton does not require a state certified diploma or GED for admission, we do require our applicants to take the ACT or SAT and complete the academic requirements described below.
+While Wheaton does not require a state certified diploma or GED for admission, we do require applicants from non-accredited secondary schools to submit a standardized test score (ACT, SAT, or CLT) and complete the academic requirements described below.

 For admitted applicants who decide to enroll at Wheaton, we will require proof of high school graduation in the form of an official high school transcript with a graduation date.